cvetomir-todorov/CecoChat/docs/design-deployment.md

 # Load-balancing

-* BFF, User, State, History, ID Gen services rely on the Kubernetes provided load balancer
+* BFF, User, Chats, ID Gen services rely on the Kubernetes provided load balancer
 * Messaging service instance is chosen when a session for the user is created

 # Auto-scaling

 ## Conventional services

-For BFF, User, State, History, ID Gen services Kubernetes adds/removes instances based on resource utilization with custom rules and the load balancer for each service gets updated.
+For BFF, User, Chats, ID Gen services Kubernetes adds/removes instances based on resource utilization with custom rules and the load balancer for each service gets updated.

 ## Messaging service